Watch and wait for Hodgkin lymphoma

 Instead, you will have regular tests and appointments to monitor the lymphoma and check for signs that you need to start treatment.
 This is called watch and wait.
 It may also be called active surveillance or active monitoring.
 It is a way of delaying treatment until it is needed.

-• that was in a small area but was completely removed by surgery or treated with radiotherapy
+• you had a small area of NLPHL completely removed by surgery or treated with radiotherapy

-• that has come back, but you do not have any symptoms.
+• you have NLPHL that has come back, but you do not have any symptoms or symptoms are not causing any problems.

-Sometimes people worry about delaying treatment.
-However, cancer treatments cause side effects.
-Some side effects may be long term or start to affect your health years after treatment.
+Sometimes people worry about not having treatment straight away.
+But there can be advantages to delaying treatment.
+Cancer treatments cause side effects.
+Some side effects may be long-term or start to affect your health years after treatment.
 Watch and wait means you can have treatment when you need it and avoid side effects for as long as possible.

 Coping with watch and wait